 - A working version of the app with all the functions working plus access to all usable smartphone sensors.
 Live testing should be done at this point.

-- A roadmap to possible integration with motion capture wearable device.
+- A roadmap to possible integration with motion capture wearable devices.

 Possible causes for delay

-- Not bringing in the proper consultants to provide guidance and experience that can be used to improve user experience (e.g. a physiotherapist, a bone fracture patient).
+- Not bringing in the proper consultants to provide guidance and experience that can be used to improve user experience (e.g., a physiotherapist or a bone fracture patient).

-- End user not providing information and support.
+- The end user is not providing information and support.

 - Using a map system that is not complete or reliable.
 We recommend always using Google Maps or Apple Maps.